vascofazza/8bit-cpu/README.md

     - out_display.py: generates the binary output display EEPROM code.
     - uploader.py: uploads a binary MK1 program to the CPU.
     - mk1_computer_uploader/: Arduino programmer interface sketch.
+  - **assembler/**: fork of the hlorenzi's assembler, improved and customized for the MK1
-  - **programs/**: a collection of programs for the MK1 CPU plus the assembler definition (check out https://github.com/hlorenzi/customasm).
+  - **programs/**: a collection of programs for the MK1 CPU plus the assembler definition
 - **start9_programming_interface/**:
   - **programming_interface/**: KiCad project, schematics and PCB design of the **Start9** programming board.
   - **code/start9_programming_interface/**: Arduino code for the programming interface.